simotin13/covme/README.md

 1. 03_try_stdin_example.sh

-   sample for user input from stdin(scanf).
+   Sample for user input from stdin(scanf).

-   you need to input from stdin while running `covme`.
+   You need to input from stdin while running `covme`.

 1. 04_try_simple_cpp_example.sh

-   measure `examples/cpp/function_call` program coverage with `covme`.
+   Measure `examples/cpp/function_call` program coverage with `covme`.
    It's simple C++ application code coverage example.

+1. 05_try_exit_trace_example.sh

+   Measure `examples/c/exit_target` program coverage with `covme`.
+   This is an example of coverage measurement when there is an infinite loop in the program and the library function does not return a response for a long time.
+   You can stop trace and generate a coverage report by input `ctrl-c`.

 # Known Bugs and Issues
 Known Bugs and Issues are listed below